paularah/paularah/README.md

 I built a [popular](https://twitter.com/ArahPaul/status/1534999763095019523) tool - [Ahantu](https://www.ahantu.rw/)  for easily finding cells, villages, sectors, and districts from street addresses and geo coordinates in Rwanda.

-I am actively looking for a new role if you're hiring.
-You can find an online version of my resume at [read.cv/arah](https://read.cv/arah).
-I'd be happy to chat, I look forward to speaking with you⚡️

 ### Favourites Tools 🧵 🪡
 * MongoDB(keeps your db problems till later).
 * Golang(a true swife army knife, great for everyday needs while being simultaneusly low-level enough to do systems programming and all the cool networking stuff).